savonet/book/streaming.md

 Secondly, we have to find a way to decode the file

-- we have guess what format it is, based on the header of the file and its extension,
+- we have to guess what format it is, based on the header of the file and its extension,
 - we have to make sure that the file is valid and find a _decoder_, i.e. some library that we support which is able to decode it,